Texas Tech University

 Ph.D., University of North Carolina at Chapel Hill

-Dr. Hahn studies and teaches southern history and global history, agriculture, the history of capitalism and the history of technology.
-Her first book, Making Tobacco Bright: Creating an American Commodity, 1617-1937 (Johns Hopkins University Press, 2011) examined the relationship between the tobacco industry and tobacco agriculture over three centuries.
-The Cotton Kings: Capitalism and Corruption in Turn-of-the-Century New York and New Orleans (with Bruce E. Baker, Newcastle University) was published in 2016 by Oxford University Press.
-This book investigates cotton futures trading and the regulation of new financial derivatives in the Progressive Era.
-She recently completed Technology in the Industrial Revolution (Cambridge University Press, 2020), which is short and intended for the undergraduate classroom.
+Her dissertation and first book, Making Tobacco Bright: Creating an American Commodity, 1617-1937 (Johns Hopkins University Press, 2011) examined the relationship between the tobacco industry and tobacco agriculture over three centuries.
+The Cotton Kings: Capitalism and Corruption in Turn-of-the-Century New York and New Orleans (with Bruce E. Baker of Newcastle University in the U.K.) was published in 2016 by Oxford University Press.
+That book investigated cotton futures trading and the regulation of new financial derivatives in the Progressive Era.
+Her Technology in the Industrial Revolution (Cambridge University Press, 2020) revised momentous events in world history for the undergraduate classroom, while focusing on the mechanization of cotton cloth production in the north of England between the 1780s and the 1840s.

 "Moving Crops and the Scales of History"